danidoble/laravel-notification-whatsapp/README.md

 Component::urlButton($array_of_urls);
 Component::quickReplyButton($array_of_payloads);
 Component::flowButton($flow_token, $array_of_data);
+Component::location($name, $address, $latitude, $longitude);
 ```

 Components supported by Whatsapp template sections:

-- Header: image, video, document and text (the text accepts currency, datetime and text variables)
+- Header: image, video, document, location and text (the text accepts currency, datetime and text variables)
 - Body: currency, datetime and text
-- Buttons: url and quick reply,
+- Buttons: url and quick reply

-### Send a notification
+### Send a notification from a template

 To use this package, you need to create a notification class, like `MovieTicketPaid` from the example below, in your
 Laravel application.
 Make sure to check out [Laravel's documentation](https://laravel.com/docs/master/notifications) for